 The top two security challenges globally, for organisations surveyed, is timely detection and incident responsiveness and the impact of new technologies.

 An essential tool to counter a threat in a timely manner is an incidence response plan.
-However, from the data sampled in the report, 1 in 4 Australian businesses don’t have such a plan in place to deal with damaging cyber-attacks when they happen.
+However, from the data sampled in the report, 1 in 4 Australian businesses don’t have and don't know if they have such a plan in place to deal with damaging cyber-attacks when they happen.

 Being secure in finance